YIN AND YANG HEALING

 Verse 27: "In His image, He created male and female."

-- The New English Bible
+- Genesis, Chapter 1, The New English Bible

 We find that balancing yin and yang 1) reduces stress enormously, 2) leads to spiritual development in a balanced way, 3) removes many more toxic metals and toxic chemicals, 4) favors most enzyme reactions in the body and 5) improves vitality in a way that nothing else can do.

 It is as though the body is like a seesaw and extremes of yin or yang energy unbalance it, like swinging wildly to one side or the other side.
 This places tremendous stress on the body and leads to illness.
 Keeping oneself balanced, on the other hand, reduces stress and greatly favors healing.
-Let us examine how balancing yin and yang is used in nutritional balancing science.
+Let us examine how balancing yin and yang is used in development science.

 Fast oxidation is much more yang, while slow oxidation is more yin.
 In general, the more extreme the oxidation rate, the more extreme the yin-yang imbalance.
 Several acupuncturists have confirmed for me the correlation between yin and yang and the oxidation rate, as determined via hair mineral analysis using Dr. Eck’s ratios as standards.